 - Non-directional trading: Investing based on relative value principles rather than market shifts.

-The takeaway: Why your advisor may suggest exploring alternative strategies
+The takeaway: Why your investment professional may suggest exploring alternative strategies

 - Greater potential for diversification to help "smooth the ride" for investors especially during periods of market volatility